Positivity of the CM line bundle for families of K-stable klt Fano varieties: Notation

 \subsubsection{Base-change of the relative log-canonical divisor when the fibers are normal}

-Let us assume that $f : X \to T$ is a projective, flat morphism to normal projective variety with normal, connected fibers (in particular $X$ is also normal), and $\Delta$ is an effective $\bQ$-divisor on $X$, such that $\Delta$ does not contain any fiber, and $K_{X/T} + \Delta$ is a $\bQ$-Cartier divisor.
-Let $U \subseteq X$ be the smooth locus of $f$, which is an open set, and by the normality assumption on the fibers, $U \cap X_t$ is a big open set on each fiber $X_t$ (see \autoref{sec:general_notation} for the definition of a big open set).
+Let us assume that $f : X \to T$ is a projective, flat morphism to a normal projective variety with normal, connected fibers.
+In particular then $X$ is also normal.
+Assume additionally that there is an effective $\bQ$-divisor $\Delta$ given on $X$, such that $\Delta$ does not contain any fiber, and $K_{X/T} + \Delta$ is a $\bQ$-Cartier divisor.
+Let $U \subseteq X$ be the smooth locus of $f$, which is an open set, and by the normality assumption on the fibers, $U \cap X_t$ is a big open set on each fiber $X_t$, see \autoref{sec:general_notation} for the definition of a big open set.